The Shell

 Next steps

-We want you to know your way around a shell enough to accomplish basic tasks.
-You should be able to navigate around to find files of interest and use the basic functionality of most programs.
+We want you to be able to navigate around in the shell to find files and do basic tasks.
 We have more chapters in this text that expand upon the commands we explained here, with more examples.

 Exercises